- Latin America

-The Land of Galilee itinerary takes you through rolling landscapes along the tributaries of the Tabor Stream, and through almond orchards and fields.
-You also ride in the Sirin Heights with views over the Jordan Valley to the Golan Heights, and down to the Jordan River then through the majestic Carmel region and down into the Jezreel Valley.
+The Land of Galilee itinerary takes you through rolling landscapes along the tributaries of the Tabor Stream, through almond orchards and fields.
+You also ride in the Sirin Heights with views over the Jordan Valley to the Golan Heights; then down to the Jordan River, through the majestic Carmel region and down into the Jezreel Valley.

 There are some lovely tracks through the fertile fields of the ‘Land of Milk and Honey’.
 This, combined with visits on foot to some of the well known historical sites including Mt.
 Tabor and the Church of Transfiguration, makes for a fascinating itinerary.

 There is also a guided walking tour of Nazareth and a day in Jerusalem giving you the opportunity to visit important holy sites.